Research

 Topological quantum field theories (TQFTs) are symmetric monoidal functors out of cobordism categories.
 In dimension two, oriented TQFTs are famously classified by commutative Frobenius algebras.
 In the unoriented setting, the classification requires additional data: an involution and a value assigned to the Möbius strip.
 In this work, we describe an intermediate framework that classifies 2-dimensional TQFTs for orientable cobordisms, in an appropriate sense.
 Our motivation arises from skein-theoretic models of surfaces embedded in 3-manifolds and Khovanov homology, where surfaces are often treated as unoriented, even though the associated 2-dimensional TQFTs themselves need not be fully unoriented.

-joint with Paul Wedrich, arXiv:2511.19373, preprint, 2025
+joint work with Paul Wedrich, arXiv:2511.19373, preprint, 2025

 1. A construction of surface skein TQFTs and their extension to 4d 2-handlebodies